Oliboy50/docker-symfony-vm/README.md

  - Ruby and Python (could be needed to use some dependencies)
  - NodeJS 0.12 with `bower`, `gulp` and `grunt`

+### docker-entrypoint.sh
+This file is the default ENTRYPOINT of the image.
+It will be executed each time you run this container.
+This is where you should put all your project specific stuffs that could help you building a perfect Symfony application (e.g. run services, run a Makefile, etc.).

 ### docker-compose.yml
 This file (using Docker-compose) will help you to build a perfect environment for your Symfony app by running and linking several containers the way you want using a single command.
 Keep in mind that this could also be done using many long `docker` commands without the need of `docker-compose` at all.